opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.PCACompute(data[, mean[, eigenvectors[, maxComponents]]]) -> mean, eigenvectors

-    :param data: Input samples stored as the matrix rows or as the matrix columns.
+    :param data: input samples stored as the matrix rows or as the matrix columns.

-    :param mean: Optional mean value.
-If the matrix is empty ( ``noArray()`` ), the mean is computed from the data.
+    :param mean: optional mean value; if the matrix is empty (``noArray()``), the mean is computed from the data.

-    :param flags: Operation flags.
-Currently the parameter is only used to specify the data layout.
+    :param flags: operation flags; currently the parameter is only used to specify the data layout.

         * **CV_PCA_DATA_AS_ROW** indicates that the input samples are stored as matrix rows.

         * **CV_PCA_DATA_AS_COL** indicates that the input samples are stored as matrix columns.

-    :param maxComponents: Maximum number of components that PCA should retain.
-By default, all the components are retained.
+    :param maxComponents: maximum number of components that PCA should retain; by default, all the components are retained.

 The operator performs PCA of the supplied dataset.
 It is safe to reuse the same PCA structure for multiple datasets.
 That is, if the  structure has been previously used with another dataset, the existing internal data is reclaimed and the new ``eigenvalues``, ``eigenvectors`` , and ``mean`` are allocated and computed.